SamsungInternet/snapwat/README.md

 (This just uses `watch` to rebuild the JS when a change is detected in the src directory).

+To test the sharing feature locally, ensure you have a `NODE_ENV` environment variable set to 'development'.

 ## Snapwat the name